 Team members: An account can have multiple team members.
 Each team member has access to all of the pages under the account and has access to manage and configure the entire page.
 Team members have all of the same permissions as account owners except one thing: team members cannot delete other team members.

 Subscribers: Subscribers are typically your customers, end-users, or employees.
 They are the people who subscribe to receive notifications from your page when you publish incidents.

 Employees: Private pages have users who are permitted access to the private status page by logging in.
 We call these “employees” because most private page customers are using Statuspage to communicate internally with their employees.
 An employee is not automatically subscribed to receive updates.

 Incidents are a core part of Statuspage.
-They the are critical events that have occurred with your product or service that you want to communicate to your users.
+They are critical events that have occurred with your product or service that you want to communicate with your users.
 Incidents have 4 different statuses.
 You can move incidents to these statuses throughout the life of the incident and you can send notifications for each incident update to your subscribers.

 Components are the individual parts of your infrastructure that your users depend on; the functioning pieces or features of your application or service.
 Components have their own statuses, and they can be updated during the incident creation process or independently without an incident.

 - Degraded Performance

 - Major Outage

 You can opt to showcase the historical uptime of your components on your page.